 Among the most famous vehicles of that size, it is nice to remember the first one that started all, the Fiat 500, a true game changer.
 It represented a status symbol for those who finally had steady jobs and a fixed income.
 The 500 with its classic black semi-convertible top became the most sold vehicle and has been reprised today with a new style and offering new technology.
-It has become once more a very popular car, to the point that Fiat will launch it to the American market through its ownership of Chrysler.
+It has become once more a very popular car, to the point that Fiat launched it to the American market through its ownership of Chrysler.
 The updated version is actually bigger and very different from its predecessor.
 The new 500 is edgy, modern, and technologically advanced, while the classic Fiat 500 was a car made to sell inexpensively.
 They are in fact targeting two different categories of people.

 But of course, the Fiat 500 was only the first.
 Let's then look at some of the most popular utilitarian cars that, from the 70s on, populated the Italian roads.
 Fiat 126 is the next in line after the 500.
 The 126 had more space and a more square shape, going against the round forms of the 60s, and was actually introduced to the market twice.
 The second time it had a revolutionary flat engine located right underneath the body of the car, allowing more trunk space both in the front and the back, a big advantage considering the overall size of the vehicle.

 Later on in the 80s, Autobianchi joined forces with Lancia (by that time both property of Fiat) to create the Y10, a nice fine design that revolutionized the category, bringing some sort of luxury to what until then seemed to be a class of cars targeting low income people.
 The Y10 quickly became an icon for the new generation, but it was very popular with the elderly as well who didn't care to have a big car but still wanted some extra comfort and accessories.
 The Y10 then evolved into the Lancia Y and the name Autobianchi sort of faded away after that.